hisschemoller/kibo-drum-drop/README.md

 # Kibo Fono

+Kibo Fono is a web app to easily record your laptop or device microphone and to play back the recordings rhythmically.

 Demo: https://hisschemoller.github.io/kibo-fono/

 A small sample recorder and player as a web app.
 To use with the [Kodaly Kibo](https://www.kodaly.app/) or any other MIDI pad controller that generates MIDI notes.